SkylineCommunications/dataminer-docs/release-notes/DataAggregator/DataAggregator_1.0.0.md

 ## New features

-#### New Data Aggregator DxM [ID_34725] [ID_34825] [ID_34914] [ID_34986] [ID_35047] [ID_35072] [ID_35450] [ID_35495]
+#### New Data Aggregator module [ID_34725] [ID_34825] [ID_34914] [ID_34986] [ID_35047] [ID_35072] [ID_35450] [ID_35495]

-A new Data Aggregator DxM is now available.
+A new Data Aggregator module is now available as a DxM (DataMiner Extension Module).
 It can be used to schedule GQI queries to run periodically at fixed times, dates, or intervals.
 It can connect to multiple DataMiner Systems and combine the results of the GQI queries executed per DMS into one result.
 This result can then be exported to a CSV file or made available over a WebSocket connection.

 ##### Installation and setup